-I use a novel instrument – breakup of price-fixing collusion – that discontinuously changes the level of market competition.
+To measure market competition and deal with the endogeneity, I exploit 461 price-fixing collusion cases (involving nearly 2,000 firms) in the U.S. during 1975-2015.
+Each collusion provides double opportunities – the formation of collusion, by design, suppresses market competition, whereas collusion breakdown restores the degree of competition.
 Access to the U.S. Census restricted-use microdata also enables a thorough examination of various aspects of entrepreneurial and innovation activities.

 Updated on Mar 2018